 Anna dhanam - Food feeding for needy is also important during Amavasai

 Some souls are unable to make their journey from the land of living to the land of dead.
 As a result they do not turn into Pitru; they remain here as Pisasu or ghosts.
-Another word for Pisasu is Vetal.
-Both Pisasu and Vetal are visualized hanging upside down, usually from a Banyan tree in the crematorium, perhaps because they do not possess the human body and hence are not affected by the natural law of gravity.
+Another word for Pisasu is Vetalam.
+Both Pisasu and Vetalam are visualized hanging upside down, usually from a Banyan tree in the crematorium, perhaps because they do not possess the human body and hence are not affected by the natural law of gravity.
 Since they are upside down, they have a topsy-turvy view of all things.
 They are known to torment the living by questioning them all that happens in Bhu-lokam.
 Thus, they are seen as the voice of conscience as well as the source of nightmares who have to be appeased or warded off.
 Many people believe that if a person or a house is tormented by ghosts, funeral rituals must be performed because in all probability no one performed these rites for them causing them to be trapped on the wrong side of Vaitarni, transforming them into angry poltergeists.

 PLEASE READ THESE POINTS CAREFULLY BEFORE DOING THE PITRA THARPANAM OR PITHRU THARPANAM.